Organizers

 mickael.cormier@iosb.fraunhofer.de

 Mickael Cormier received his M.Sc. degree in Computer Science from KIT in 2019, Germany.
-Currently, he is a research assistant and a PhD student at the Karlsruhe Institute of Technology, working in close cooperation with the Fraunhofer Institute for Optronics, System Technologies and Image Exploitation IOSB in Karlsruhe (Germany), which is one of the largest research institutes in the field of image acquisition, processing and analysis in Europe.
+Currently, he is a PhD student at the Karlsruhe Institute of Technology and a research assistant at the Fraunhofer Institute for Optronics, System Technologies and Image Exploitation IOSB in Karlsruhe (Germany), which is one of the largest research institutes in the field of image acquisition, processing and analysis in Europe.
 He works in the group Video-assisted Security and Assistance Systems which focuses on the development of real-time video image evaluation in the context of distributed sensor systems.
 His research interests include, among others, human pose estimation and tracking, skeleton-based activity recognition and data annotation processes.

 Kamal Nasrollahi